tacotopasu/tacotopasu/README.md

  ❤️ I like Jazz, coding and video-games.

- 💭 Currently obsessed with graphics programming and experimenting with MonoGame!
+ 💭 Currently obsessed with graphics programming and experimenting with SDL and low-level C and C++!

  🎮 I want to make games.
 Every silly project I work on is done with the objective of learning more and developing a game I can be proud of.